 CBD wax and shatter, which have a hard, brittle texture, can also be used in a dab rig.
 Shatter is nearly the same as wax but is a purer form of CBD.
 Shatter and wax come in different flavors as well.

-CBD balms, salves and lotions are applied directly to the skin, for consumers seeking to relieve pain or inflammation, such as from arthritis or soreness.
-Applying CBD to the skin interacts with the body’s endocannabinoid system.
+Apply CBD balms, salves and lotions directly to the skin.
+There is some evidence that this is useful for consumers seeking to relieve pain or inflammation, such as from arthritis or soreness.
+It’s important to note this has not been approved by the FDA.

 Topicals are good for consumers who are still relatively new to using CBD.
-A topical tends to be mild, and the sensation is isolated to the area where it is applied.
+A topical is more mild.
+The sensation is isolated to the area where it is applied.

 As you’ve just seen, there are many ways to take CBD.
 But the best CBD options are the ones you feel most comfortable with and think will bring you the best results.
 It’s ultimately going to be a personal choice.

 If you’re still unsure about which CBD products are right for you, narrow your options first by deciding among edibles, topicals, tinctures and vaping .
 Note that edibles take longer than sublingual oil and vaping to produce the desired results, but the effects may last longer.
 Topicals work faster than edibles but don’t last as long.

 If you want to learn more about the different types of CBD and how they can be useful for you, check out our blog!